ESAT Chemistry: Revision Notes

 Sometimes testedC17.1

-This topic covers the composition of dry air and the industrial method used to separate its components.
-Key knowledge involves memorising the approximate percentages of the main gases and understanding the principles of fractional distillation as applied to liquefied air.
+Dry air has a fixed composition that can be separated industrially, so you need the approximate percentages of the main gases and the principles of fractional distillation applied to liquefied air.

 Revise this topic ›Greenhouse Gases and Their Effects